wpsharks/ubuntu-bootstrap/src/wordpress/dev/README.md

 ## Open Ports

-Port `22` is open, but requires an SSH key and the firewall limits you to a maximum of 6 connection attempts every 30 seconds.
+Port `22` is open for SSH, but requires an SSH key and the firewall limits you to a maximum of 6 connection attempts every 30 seconds.
+In addition, Fail2Ban is guarding this port and will automatically ban abusers.

+Ports `60000-61000` are open for Mosh, but the firewall limits you to a maximum of 6 connection attempts every 30 seconds.
 In addition, Fail2Ban is guarding this port and will automatically ban abusers.

 Port `1194` is open for VPN connections that have the required SSL certificates, as provided by the attached `.ovpn` file that you got with this document.